SAIC-iSmart-API/saic-python-mqtt-gateway/README.md

 A service that queries the data from an MG iSMART account and publishes the data over MQTT.

-MG iSMART is the connectivity system in your MG car (MG5 MG4, ZS...).
+MG iSMART is the connectivity system in your MG car (MG5, MG4, ZS...).

 The implementation is based on the findings from the [SAIC-iSmart-API Documentation](https://github.com/SAIC-iSmart-API/documentation) project.

 ## Prerequisites

 * You have an iSMART account (can be created in the iSMART app)
-* Your car needs to be registered to your accout
+* Your car needs to be registered to your account

 ## Configuration